 - Complex Installation: Requires precise measurements and alignment.

-- Labour-Intensive: Significant effort needed for digging and setting posts.
+- Labour Intensive: Significant effort needed for digging deep holes and setting posts.

 Installation Process